Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/7.6.tokyo_again.png">

-Just as expected, our Data Governance features are seen downstream despite only having to define them once and apply them to the Raw tables our Analytics Views retrieve query results from.
+Just as expected, our Data Governance features are seen downstream despite only having to define them once and apply them to the Raw Tables our Analytics Views retrieve query results from.

 ### Step 7 - Testing our Row Access Policy in a Privileged Role
-To conclude things, let's make sure a privileged user is once again able to see all cities records.
+To conclude things, let's make sure a privileged user is once again able to see all records.

 Please kick off the next two queries which switches our Role context back to `sysadmin` and runs the same SQL we saw filtered down only to Tokyo for our `tasty_test_role` earlier.

 ```
 USE ROLE sysadmin;